-Since Grace ESL is a non-degree program, students do not need to complete the full course of study to move on to or to qualify for admission in regular Grace programs, however they are still required to take and pass the iTEP exam.
+Since Grace ESL is a non-degree program, students do not need to complete the full course of study to move on to or to qualify for admission in regular Grace programs, however they are still required to take and pass the iTEP exam or any alternative language exam approved by Grace.
 All students in the Academic English Certificate (AEC) track are given an assessment, usually an iTEP exam or its equivalent, after completing the certificate schedule.
 Students in the Professional English Certificate (PEC) track and Business English Certificate (BEC) track are provided course-specific assessment.